 Richard, a lonely boy from California, transfers colleges and attends the fictional Hampden in Vermont.
 Hampden calls to mind all the idealized, old money, ivy league, exclusive schools shown in movies.
 The kids are rich and super removed from the real world, secluded both geographically and culturally.
 Here, Richard hears about a classics professor who only takes on five students, never any more, becomes their adviser and only teacher.
 It is the mysterious ‘it’ group.
 This calls to the lonely excluded part of Richard, and he tries to join.
 His first attempt is unsuccessful but lucky for him, he knows Greek.
 He gets in.

 The teacher, Julian, didn’t play as large a role in the narrative as I thought he would, but that doesn’t mean he wasn’t important.
 Then you have the students already in the group.
 Henry; rich, genius, cunning, often a mystery.
 Francis; rich, alcoholic mother, gay.
 The twins, Charles and Camilla who have some serious issues.
 And Bunny; annoying, poor pretending to be rich, and a complete jerk.

 Bunny dies.
 In fact, all his ‘friends’ kill him.
 (That’s not a spoiler, it happens in the first chapter.)
 The initial question is, why?

-Do those characters sound like they belong in a Greek tragedy?
-They should.
+Is this starting to sound like a Greek tragedy?
+It should.

 As for the plot, I’d organize it into 3 main categories.